 Price bargaining is conducted by the clapping of hands and shouting prices.
 Once a deal is made the cheese is carted off to the weigh house for weighing.
 The cheese carriers then haul the cheese on special wooden barrows to the awaiting trucks for transport.

 I also can’t leave out the Cheese Maidens.
 They were dressed in traditional garb and walked around selling grab bags of cheese and cheese-related products to the crowd.

 The grab bags came in two prices, 10 Euros and 15 Euros.
 Mark caught me watching people buy the grab bags with longing in my eyes, so he offered, “should we buy a bag and see what’s inside?”
 Well, ok, if you insist.
 We flagged over a cheese maiden and purchased a 10 euro bag.
 The initial excitement of the market waning, we moved to a quiet area to see what treasures we had just purchased.

 The bag contained a plastic Beemster-logo bowl and four really generous wedges of gouda, weighing between .205 and .315kg each.
 Considering that one wedge of that size would normally run $15-20 or more back home, this was an amazing deal.

 And then, almost as quickly, buyers’ remorse set in.
 We had one more day in Amsterdam before flying home.
-I didn’t know whether I would be allowed to bring my cheeses home on the plane.
+I realized that we didn’t know whether I could to bring my cheeses home on the plane.
 A dark little cheese-wheel-shaped cloud formed over my head as I wondered what would become of my precious hoard.